 Under a Type 2 burn ban, no outdoor burning is allowed.
 Barbecue grills and self-contained cook stoves are allowed, with close supervision.

-Island County Public Health issues burn permits to county residents, so long as a burn ban is not currently in effect.
+Island County Environmental Health issues burn permits to county residents, so long as a burn ban is not currently in effect.

 Visit the Island County website for information about specific types of burn permits, and a map of current active permits.
 For more information about current air quality conditions or state burn bans, visit the Department of Ecology website.